Zyguyi/Unity_Logger/README.md

 There is a menu to set the log level, Tool->set log level

 ## Import guideline
-Just copy these two files into your Unity project editor folder.
+Just copy these two cs files into your Unity project editor folder.